TanayKapoor/my-portfolio/replit.md

 - `npm run db:push`: Deploy database schema changes

 The application is structured as a monorepo with shared TypeScript types and schemas, making it easy to maintain consistency between frontend and backend while supporting rapid development and deployment.

+## Recent Changes (July 29, 2025)

+### Projects Section Implementation
+- Implemented horizontal scrolling project cards with Raycast-inspired dark theme
+- Added dynamic masking system for scroll boundaries with intelligent blur detection
+- Created 6 unique project cards with individual color theming and visual representations
+- Optimized hover animations for smooth performance (removed laggy effects)
+- Added circular scroll control buttons with state management for navigation

+### User Experience Enhancements
+- Enhanced TL;DR functionality with scroll-based auto-disable feature
+- Improved spacing and alignment for "View more" section
+- Implemented smooth scrolling with proper distance-based detection
+- Added will-change CSS properties for better animation performance

+### Technical Improvements
+- Used intersection observers for scroll boundary detection
+- Implemented passive scroll listeners for optimal performance
+- Added proper cleanup for event listeners and timeouts
+- Optimized CSS animations with cubic-bezier easing

+## Checkpoint: Projects Section Complete
+All major features for the projects section have been implemented and optimized.
+Ready to proceed with next sections or features.